 Once a physical dependence has developed, the user needs Valium to function and prevent the symptoms of withdrawal.
 Valium users often increase their doses to counter withdrawal symptoms as their tolerance to the drug increases.

 Withdrawal from Valium can be dangerous, so users should never try to quit “cold turkey.”
-This can lead to coma and other potentially fatal outcomes.
+This can lead to seizures, coma, and other potentially fatal outcomes.
 Quitting Valium requires medical management as the body and brain recalibrate to be able to function properly without the drug.

-The severity of withdrawal symptoms depends on the period of time the substance was used and how much the user took on a daily basis.
+The severity of withdrawal symptoms depends on the period of time the substance was used, how much the user took on a daily basis, and whether the individual stopped “cold-turkey” (all at once) or or slowly tapered off.
 Heavy Valium use over a long period of time leads to more difficult withdrawal symptoms.
-Valium withdrawal can be serious, but the symptoms are often less intense than more potent benzos like Xanax.
+Valium withdrawal can be serious, but the symptoms are often less intense than more potent Benzos like Xanax.

 Common symptoms of Valium withdrawal include: